codefresh-io/cf-triggers/docs/event_provider_contract.md

 - - `type` - parameter type: `string`, `date`, `bool`, `int`, etc.
 - - `validator` - parameter value validator: can be `regexp`, range (for `date` and `int`), enum list, etc.
 - - `required` - is it a required parameter; non-required parameter uses some `default` value
+- `filter` - filter to be applied on variables extracted from event payload or on original payload `EVENT_PAYLOAD`
+- - `name` - variable name to filter by
+- - `type` - variable field type
+- - `validator` - filter expression; currently only regex (re2) is supported

+If original event payload is a valid JSON document, it's possible to filter by any data within this payload using special syntax for filer name: `EVENT_PAYLOAD:<JSON path>`, like `EVENT_PAYLOAD:repository.status`.
+See supported JSON patch syntax [here](https://github.com/tidwall/gjson#path-syntax).

 ### Configuration Contract Discovery